Dan-Boat/PyESD/docs/source/installation.rst

 It is recommended to install the package in an isolated environment.
 Virtualenv or conda can be used to create a new environment.
 The package requires some dependencies that can be installed through the distro.
-If failed to be install through pip intallation, the following modules require manual installation.
+If failed to be install through pip installation, the following modules would require manual installation.

 Dependencies